-Combining -threaded (page 220) and -prof (page 557) is perfectly fine, and indeed it is possible to profile a program running on multiple processors with the RTS -N $\langle x \rangle$ (page 118) option.
+Combining -threaded (page 210) and -prof (page 547) is perfectly fine, and indeed it is possible to profile a program running on multiple processors with the RTS -N (x) (page 110) option.3 but not locked (for speed), which means that these figures might be inaccurate for parallel programs.

 Some caveats apply, however.
 In the current implementation, a profiled program is likely to scale much less well than the unprofiled program, because the profiling implementation uses some shared data structures which require locking in the runtime system.
-Furthermore, the memory allocation statistics collected by the profiled program are stored in shared memory but not locked (for speed), which means that these figures might be inaccurate for parallel programs.
+Furthermore, the memory allocation statistics collected by the profiled program are stored in shared memory

-&lt;sup>3 This feature was added in GHC 7.4.1.
+3 This feature was added in GHC 7.4.1.

-We strongly recommend that you use -fno-prof-count-entries (page 558) when compiling a program to be profiled on multiple cores, because the entry counts are also stored in shared memory, and continuously updating them on multiple cores is extremely slow.
+We strongly recommend that you use -fno-prof-count-entries (page 548) when compiling a program to be profiled on multiple cores, because the entry counts are also stored in shared memory, and continuously updating them on multiple cores is extremely slow.